 There are two ways to remove a widget from a sidebar:

-- To remove a widget from a sidebar without preserving its settings, expand the widget box and click Delete.
+- To remove a widget from a Widget Area without preserving its settings, click the Widget name to expand the Widget box and click Delete.

-To re-arrange widget placement, on the Dashboard toolbar, go to Appearance > Widgets, then drag and drop widget boxes within the Sidebar or Widget Area panel.
+To re-arrange widget placement, on the Dashboard Main Menu, go to Appearance > Widgets, then drag and drop Widgets within or between Widget Areas.

-Widget Area locations on the Widgets Screen do not always correspond to their location on you site pages.
+Widget Area locations on the Widgets Screen do not necessarily correspond to their location on site pages.

 Widget Area names depend on themes.

-Depending on your blog's current theme, widget areas that show in the same location on a blog page may be named differently (e.g., Main Sidebar, Right Sidebar, and Right Widget Area might all display in the same area).
+Depending on your blog's current theme, widget areas that show in the same location on a blog page may be named differently (e.g., Main Sidebar, Right Sidebar, and Right Widget Area might all display in the same location on your website).